Evolution of JSONB - PostgreSQL

 Output -

-3. The extra spaces or paddings in the strings are stripped off: In
+- The extra spaces or paddings in the strings are not stripped off: In The values in the query and output are the same '[ 0, false, null ]'

 NOTE: jsonb is widely and globally used.
 This article will mainly concentrate on jsonb, hereby just referred to as json